bagaswh/find-videos/README.md

 # find-videos

-Find videos in a directory and calculate the total duration of those videos
+Find videos recursively in a directory and calculate the total duration of those videos

 ```shell
 node index.js -p ~/Videos/database-management